La Feria, Texas Tutoring Programs

-SchoolTutoring Academy’s tutoring programs for La Feria students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Call us now for a personalized quote! (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+SchoolTutoring Academy’s tutoring programs for La Feria students start with a ACADEMIC ASSESSMENT with an Academic Director.
+Call us now for a personalized quote!
+Our services include regular one-on-one tutoring, academic mentorship, bi-weekly progress reports, learning profiles and parental conference calls.

 La Feria District Curriculum Used in Our In-Home Tutoring Programs

 The Texas Essential Skills and Knowledge (TEKS) curriculum is used throughout La Feria Independent School District schools.
 The curriculum allows the district to help students to expect more of themselves, achieve well, and excel in life.
 The TEKS provides a series of frameworks in Math, Science, Social Studies, English Language Arts and Reading, Languages Other Than English, Fine Arts, and Career Development.
 The Texas Education Agency also allows the use of Advanced Placement and International Baccalaureate curriculum and have developed other models for advanced study such as Early College High Schools and dual credit programs.

 We currently cover the following La Feria-area school district: La Feria Independent School District.